-In order to fulfil the brief, the site was visited and assessed on 19th February 2008.
-This was in order to determine whether the buildings on site were occupied by bats.
+In order to fulfil the brief, the site was visited and assessed on 27th February 2010.
+This was to determine whether the building on site is occupied by bats.
 The work involved the following elements:

-- An on site daytime inspection for actual and potential bat roosts and usage. - An assessment of the on-site potential for bats and the likelihood of their presence.
-Offer a non-technical summary of the legal implications behind bat presence. - Report the findings of the field survey work and identifies recommendations for potential mitigations required to ensure a comprehensive assessment is undertaken.
+- An on site daytime inspection survey for actual and potential bat roosts. - An assessment of the on-site potential for bats and the likelihood of their presence. - Produce a non-technical summary of the legal implications behind bat presence. - Report the findings of the field survey work and identify recommendations for a potential mitigation strategy.